Why your existing tools

 What the SaaS stack does well

-What the SaaS stack does not do
+What the SaaS stack structurally cannot do

 It does not share context across tools.
 The cart abandonment email Klaviyo sends does not know what the Rebuy recommendation widget showed before the cart was abandoned.
 The post-purchase sequence in Aftersell does not know the customer's session history before the sale.
 Each tool operates in its own data silo.
 The actions are individually optimized but collectively uncoordinated.